 Short-term Care: ER Visits

-This is the number of emergency room visits per thousand days of short-term care.
-There is generally a correlation between keeping patients out of the emergency room and the overall quality of short-term care.
+This indicates the number of emergency room visits per 1,000 days of short-term patient care.
+There is usually a correlation between keeping patients out of the emergency room and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term stay residents that saw functional improvements.
+Measures the percent of short-term care residents that experienced functional improvements.

 - St Elizabeth FlorenceAcute Care Hospitals 5.86 miles away4900 Houston Road Florence Kentucky 41042Voluntary non-profit - Private(859) 212-5220